 Prismata is a competitive strategy game that you might have heard me praise for being one of the best games known to humanity.
 Well, I'm not kidding when I say that.
-It's deep, there's *basically* no randomness (only who goes first, which isn't even a strict advantage since player 2 gets an extra Drone), and there's no pay to win at all - all players are always on equal footing in ranked play.
+It's deep, there's *basically* no randomness (only who goes first, which is only sometimes more convenient), and there's no pay to win at all - all players are always on equal footing in ranked play.

 Depth in games